danielbrownridge/chaos-shift/README.md

 This script configures an OpenShift cluster for the purposes of demonstrating OpenShift techniques.

 Currently this works by fullying automating a local install of OpenShift using [CodeReady Containers][crc].
-The script also installs [virt-manager] to assist with managing the virtual machine that OpenShift runs in.
+The script also installs [Virtual Machine Manager][virt-manager] to assist with managing the virtual machine that OpenShift runs in.

 ## todo